 The foundations of any effective statewide school reform and improvement effort are world-class academic standards to establish consistently high expectations for curriculum development and academic achievement along with valid, reliable assessments that provide educators, students, families, and the wider public with the information they need to measure progress and make sound decisions about both policy and practice.

-Massachusetts has just completed revisions to its English language arts, math, and science curriculum frameworks to strengthen their rigor and improve their usefulness.
-We are now in the process of developing and deploying a new assessment system aligned with those standards that builds on the success of MCAS, our legacy assessment that was launched in 1998.
+Following the completion of revisions to its English language arts (ELA), math, and science curriculum frameworks, Massachusetts developed and deployed a new assessment system aligned with those standards.
+The next-generation MCAS tests were phased in beginning with grades 3-8 ELA and mathematics in spring 2017 and – following some delays due to the pandemic – completed in spring 2022 with the first administration of high school science and technology/engineering tests.

-Over the next two years, we will closely evaluate the early results of our next-generation MCAS to ensure it is providing clear and accurate signals regarding the progress and challenges of our students and schools.

 Promote educator development

 Our expectations for student learning, the instructional program that students experience, and student success depend on the effectiveness of our educators — both teachers and administrators.
 Thus, our first two strategies are fundamentally intertwined, and we benefit from their synergy when we tackle them together.
 Our aim is that all students meet ambitious academic content standards as outlined in the Massachusetts curriculum frameworks by participating in an instructional program that prepares them well for the transition after high school, provides support for them as individuals, and ensures access to great teachers and administrators.
-To accomplish this, we have identified four immediate priorities:
+To accomplish this, we identified four immediate priorities:

 Priority 1: Increase the effectiveness of first-year teachers to have an impact on students on day one and accelerate teacher impact in years two and three.

-We will advance this work under ESSA by:
+We continue to advance this work under ESSA by:

 Strengthening educator preparation programs.
 We will continue to refine our educator preparation program review process to focus on outcomes rather than inputs, including implementing performance-based assessments for teacher and principal candidates.
 We will encourage educator preparation programs and school districts to deepen partnerships to improve pre-service and first-year induction programs, including consideration of teacher residencies.